online-ml/chantilly/README.md

 > pip install -e ".[dev]"
 > python setup.py develop
 > make test
+> export FLASK_ENV=development
+> chantilly run
 ```

 ## Roadmap

 - **HTTP long polling**: clients can interact with `creme` over a straightforward HTTP protocol.
 Therefore the speed bottleneck comes from the web requests, not from the machine learning.
 We would like to provide a way to interact with `chantilly` via long-polling.
 This means that a single connection can be used to process multiple predictions and model updates, which reduces the overall latency.
+- **Grafana dashboard**: The current dashboard is a quick-and-dirty proof of concept.
+In the long term, we would like to provide a straighforward way to connect with a [Grafana](https://grafana.com/) instance without having to get your hands dirty.
+Ideally, we would like to use SQLite as a data source for simplicity reasons.
+However, The Grafana team [has not planned](https://github.com/grafana/grafana/issues/1542#issuecomment-425684417) to add support for SQLite.
+Instead, they encourage users to use [plugins](https://grafana.com/docs/grafana/latest/plugins/developing/datasources/).
+We might also look into [Prometheus](https://prometheus.io/) and [InfluxDB](https://www.influxdata.com/).

 ## Related projects